Ezic04/wsn/README.md

 - `stop_threshold`: Minimum required coverage (if `kCoverageBelowThreshold` is used).
   Should be a number in the range [0,1].
 - `sensor_positions/target_positions`: Normalized coordinates of sensors/targets.
   Each value should be a number in the range [0,1].
+  For each sensor, there should be no more than 24 targets and other sensors in its range.

 Example configurations are available in the `example_configs` folder.

 ## Running the Simulation

-- Load parameters and scenario from a JSON file via the UI.
+- Load the parameters and scenario from a JSON file, or enter them manually via the UI.
 - Run the simulation in either step-by-step or automatic mode.
 - Visualize:
   - Sensors (with color-coded state and coverage radius)
   - Targets (covered/uncovered status)
   - Current simulation tick and coverage percentage
+- Save the report from the simulation in text format.

 ## Notes
+After selecting "Run Simulation," the program may remain in the "Initializing Simulation" state for an extended period.
+This is an expected behavior since this phase of the algorithm is the most computationally intensive.

+In rare cases, the program may crash or freeze if the implemented algorithm fails for reasons not described by the authors of the original paper.